Sunday, July 24, 2016

 Kate quickly senses that something's wrong in Roaring Springs.
 The people seem unusually furtive and paranoid, and some sport odd injuries.
 In addition, while walking through the woods one night Kate comes across two Amish men on snowmobiles, wearing ski masks and doling out rough treatment to two female passengers.
 When Kate reports these occurrences to the Bishop, his behavior is DECIDEDLY OFF.
 Soon afterwards Kate experiences some rough treatment herself, for being a 'nosy Amish woman.'

 Kate periodically calls Sheriff Suggs and tells him about all the suspicious behavior and violent occurrences.
 The law enforcement officials are concerned for Kate's safety but she's determined to stick it out...fearful that the local youngsters are in danger.
 Kate valiantly carries on and - in some exciting scenes - puts her life in danger while she tries to discover what's going on and who's involved.

 I like this series, both for the mystery elements and the descriptions of Amish life and culture.
 That said, I was a little disappointed with this book.
 Most of the criminals are pretty easy to identify and the major crime is one which shows up a lot in books and TV these days.....thus not too original.
 Also, the perps get caught well before the end of the book, which then moseys along to the last page.
 My major criticism is a spoiler, so it's at the bottom of the review.

 Still, this is an enjoyable book, recommended to mystery fans - especially people who like the Kate Burkholder series.

 Thanks to Netgalley, the author, and the publisher for a copy of this book.

 BEWARE.
 SPOILER ALERT

-My biggest criticism is that the author recycles a plot device - to do with a law enforcement office - from an earlier book in the series.
+My biggest criticism is that the author recycles a plot device - to do with a law enforcement officer - from an earlier book in the series.